jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017/04/2017-04-27-dr-jason-lisle-facebook-post-on-induction.md

 <p class="quoted-text">
-<strong>Critic:</strong> “Lisle, you claim that the Bible alone can justify induction.
-But you have been refuted many times.”
+<strong>Critic:</strong> "Lisle, you claim that the Bible alone can justify induction.
+But you have been refuted many times."
 </p>

-**Lisle:** “Really?
-Can you show some other worldview that can justify induction without begging the question?”
+**Lisle:** "Really?
+Can you show some other worldview that can justify induction without begging the question?"

 <p class="quoted-text">
-<strong>Critic:</strong> “No.  But I don’t have to.”
+<strong>Critic:</strong> "No.  But I don’t have to."
 </p>

-**Lisle:** “You do if you want to refute my claim that the biblical worldview is the only one that can justify induction.
-That was what you claimed has been refuted.”
+**Lisle:** "You do if you want to refute my claim that the biblical worldview is the only one that can justify induction.
+That was what you claimed has been refuted."

 <p class="quoted-text">
-<strong>Critic:</strong> “No, you’re just wrong and have been refuted many times!”
+<strong>Critic:</strong> "No, you’re just wrong and have been refuted many times!"
 </p>

-**Lisle:** “Then it should be very easy for you to explain how some other worldview can account for induction.
-Can you?”
+**Lisle:** "Then it should be very easy for you to explain how some other worldview can account for induction.
+Can you?"

 <p class="quoted-text">
-<strong>Critic:</strong> “No but…”
+<strong>Critic:</strong> "No but…"
 </p>

-**Lisle:** “Thanks for playing.”
+**Lisle:** "Thanks for playing."

 Ironically, instead of refuting my position, these critics have pretty well verified it.
 The more the God-haters yap against God, the more they demonstrate the truth of Romans 1:18-20.